 - Retention Model - enroll to first-year retention

-Steps in Building a Model
+3 Steps to Build a Predictive Model

-- Build – Take 80% of the available historical records and create a predictive model where the outcome is known
+- Build – Take 80% of the available historical records and create a predictive model where the outcome is known.

-- Validate – Take the remaining 20% of the available historical records and verify that the predictive model is doing a good job of predicting the known outcome
+- Validate – Take the remaining 20% of the available historical records and verify that the predictive model is doing a good job of predicting the known outcome.

-- Score – Once validated, use the predictive model with the current data set to actually predict the outcome
+- Score – Once validated, use the predictive model with the current data set to actually predict the outcome.

 Turning Raw Scores Into Enrollment Management Strategy

 The output of a predictive model is a number representing the probability of a specific student achieving the desired outcome variable.
 It is a number between 0 and 1.
-For example, the probability that Suzy Student will persist one-year is 0.78.
+For example, the probability that Suzy Student will persist one year is 0.78.

 When placed on a gains chart, the data looks something like this:

-These are data from a Graduate Program Inquiry Model from when our Founder was the Vice President of Enrollment Management at Tiffin University several years ago.
+These are data from a Graduate Program Inquiry Model from when our founder was the Vice President of Enrollment Management at Tiffin University several years ago.
 Notice that students in Model Rank 1 (Bucket 1) are predicted to apply at a rate of 63.1% and enroll at a rate of 40.1%.
-Meanwhile students in Bucket 5 are expected to apply at a rate of 7.7% and enroll at a rate of 1.3%.
+Meanwhile, students in Bucket 5 are expected to apply at a rate of 7.7% and enroll at a rate of 1.3%.

-With knowledge like this institutions are able to modify recruitment and retention activity in order to utilize human and financial resources in a more strategic way.
+With knowledge like this, institutions are able to modify recruitment and retention activity in order to utilize human and financial resources in a more strategic way.
 Here are a few sample strategies:

 - Negotiate insertion orders with performance-based marketing vendors to only purchase leads of students in the top six buckets by using a lead scoring model.

 - Save money on print, postage, and mailing services by only mailing printed material to students in the top four buckets by using an inquiry model.
-Send a pdf of a brochure to students in buckets 5-8, and don't sent anything to students in buckets 9 and 10.
+Send a pdf of a brochure to students in buckets 5-8, and don't send anything to students in buckets 9 and 10.

-- Prioritize follow-up telecounseling activity and increase the likelihood of productive calls by only reaching out to applicants in the top five buckets with an application model.
+- Prioritize follow-up tele-counseling activity and increase the likelihood of productive calls by only reaching out to applicants in the top five buckets with an application model.

 - Implement retention interventions in the first several weeks of enrollment with students who are at risk of attrition with a retention model.
 Interact with students in buckets 4-7, where human intervention could make the biggest difference.